 Several factors can increase an individual's risk of developing a mouth infection.
 These include:

-Being aware of these risk factors and taking steps to mitigate them, such as practicing good oral hygiene and addressing underlying health conditions, can help reduce the likelihood of developing a mouth infection.
+Being aware of these risk factors and taking steps to mitigate them, such as practising good oral hygiene and addressing underlying health conditions, can help reduce the likelihood of developing a mouth infection.

 The problems caused by mouth infections depend on how long the infection lasts and where it spreads.
-In rare cases, serious complications can include bone infections (osteomyelitis), a blood clot in the brain (cavernous sinus thrombosis), or deep infections in the neck.
+In rare cases, serious complications can include bone infections (osteomyelitis), a blood clot in the brain (cavernous sinus thrombosis), or deep neck infections.
+(Garispe et al., 2022)

 Preventing mouth infections involves maintaining good oral hygiene and adopting healthy lifestyle habits.
 Some key prevention strategies include: